 Salaries for TEFL teachers can vary substantially depending on where you teach.
 Higher paid regions include Asia (Japan, China, South Korea, for example) and the Middle East (such as Saudi Arabia and the UAE).
 Wherever they teach, though, EFL teachers are typically able to support themselves comfortably on their teaching salary, since lower-paying teaching locations also tend to have a significantly lower cost of living.
 Learn more about Teach abroad salaries worldwide.

-However, a TEFL/TESOL certificate is more than a piece of paper!
+However, your credential is more than a piece of paper!
 The training you’ll get in your course in areas such as lesson planning, classroom management, and teaching grammar will give allow you to enter your first classroom with confidence.
 You can even earn specialized TEFL/TESOL certificates or specific jobs, such as teaching English online, teaching Business English or teaching English to young learners or teens, to further prepare yourself and qualify for even more jobs.